-Fans of Sally Wainwright’s Gentleman Jack will be pleased to hear the show has been recommissioned for a second series.
-In fact, filming is underway.
+Fans of Sally Wainwright’s Gentleman Jack will be pleased to hear the show is returning soon for a second series and a new trailer has now been released.

 The drama, which stars Suranne Jones as the remarkable Anne Lister, was a successful launch for the BBC in 2019 with 5.1 million viewers for episode one so it's little wonder it's coming back.

-Excitingly, work is underway on series two, with filming happening in Yorkshire currently.
-The BBC shared an image of Suranne Jones in costume and wearing a face mask.
+Filming took place in Yorkshire and to mark the return of shooting, the BBC previously shared an image of Suranne Jones in character wearing a face mask.

-"Together with independent health and safety consultants, in full consultation with industry partners and the local authorities, and in accordance with all current government guidelines on Covid-19, Gentleman Jack’s production team will adhere to comprehensive protocols to ensure that the new series is produced in a safe and responsible manner during this time of global pandemic," the BBC said.
+"Together with independent health and safety consultants, in full consultation with industry partners and the local authorities, and in accordance with all current government guidelines on Covid-19, Gentleman Jack’s production team will adhere to comprehensive protocols to ensure that the new series is produced in a safe and responsible manner during this time of global pandemic," the BBC said at the time.

-Suranne has also shared updates with fans via Instagram, including photos of herself in character and winding down behind the scenes.
+Suranne has also shared updates with fans via Instagram throughout filming, including photos of herself in character and winding down behind the scenes.

 Gentleman Jack season 2: What's it about?